Proxy Voting Policy

 2. As necessary, Staff will review proxy ballots to ensure votes are cast accurately and in accordance with approved proxy voting guidelines.
 While established proxy voting guidelines cover the majority of issues, there may be certain matters that require Staff to take action to ensure proxy ballots are voted, such as when established guidelines are not able to make a voting recommendation on a specific issue.
 The SCERS Board delegates to Investment Staff (Staff) the authority to vote proxies in instances when the established guidelines are not applicable and additional action is necessary.

-3. Staff will report to the Board, at least quarterly, a summary of the results of the proxy voting process.
-The quarterly report should contain summary details on how votes were cast and any deviations from established voting guidelines, including proxy votes by Staff.
+3. Staff will report to the Board, on an annual basis, a summary of the results of the proxy voting process.
+The annual report should contain summary details on how votes were cast and any deviations from established voting guidelines, including proxy votes by Staff.

 The voting of proxies is required by California Government Code Sections 7450 and 7451.
 These code sections stipulate as follows:

 Every local agency in this state owning common stock and whose stock is by contract managed by a fiduciary shall request such fiduciary to forward any proxies for shares owned by the agency which are to be voted in a corporate election to the governing body of such local agency.